 - Ending violence against women

-Equality Now is proud to be the Secretariat of the Solidarity for African Women’s Rights Coalition (SOAWR), a network of 50 national, regional and international civil society organizations in 25 countries promoting the rights of African women and girls through the Protocol.
+Equality Now is proud to be the Secretariat of the Solidarity for African Women’s Rights Coalition (SOAWR), a network of over 50 national, regional and international civil society organizations in 27 countries promoting the rights of African women and girls through the Protocol.

-Since The Maputo Protocol came into force in 2005, 49 of the 54 African Union Member States have signed on, and 37 have ratified it.
+Since the Maputo Protocol came into force in 2005, 49 of the 55 African Union Member States have signed on, and 42 have ratified it.
 The Protocol has one of the highest number of ratifications for an instrument in the African Union.

 With significant contributions from Equality Now to strengthen and promote the Protocol, the SOAWR Coalition has made huge strides for equality: